ros-navigation/docs.nav2.org/tutorials/docs/navigation2_gps_navigation.rst

 Overview
 ========

-This tutorial shows how to use Navigation2 for following GPS Navigation, the tutorials shows steps to do a GPS waypoint following.
+This tutorial shows you how to use Navigation2 for GPS Navigation, the tutorial includes steps to do a GPS waypoint following.
+Follow each step carefully.

 The requirements for this task are as follows: